No cancellation fees. No hassle. Book Now, stay relaxed.Cancellation Terms

 11 years of experience

-I am a field member of Nepal's best trekking company with more than a decade of experience working in the field of travel and tourism.
+I am a field member of Accessible Adventure with more than a decade of experience working in the field of travel and tourism.
 I am certified as a trekking guide and was brought up among the wondrous sights and sounds of Mother Nature in the picturesque town of Dhading.
 The rolling landscape complete with mountains, valleys, and rivers has always piqued my interest.
 Because of my deep love for the outdoors, I decided to pursue a career in tourism.
 My disposition is cordial and upbeat, and I am responsible and experienced.

 Now Offering 100% Private Treks